Skip to content

 import { FOBJ } from '@fibbojs/3d'

-const obj = new FOBJ({
+const obj = new FOBJ(scene, {

 path: 'path/to/your/model.obj',